18 Feb

 Gum Disease (Periodontal Disease)

 Gum disease is one of the most common causes of gum recession.
 Bacteria infect the gum tissue, leading to inflammation, swelling, and bleeding.
 Over time, the infection destroys gum and bone structure, causing the gums to recede.
 Early-stage gum disease (gingivitis) can be reversed with proper care, but advanced periodontitis may require professional treatment like scaling, root planing, or surgery.
+Costly treatments like gum grafts or laser therapy without discussing affordable alternatives or insurance coverage.
+This could discourage readers from seeking treatment due to financial concerns.

 Genetics